kbyph/Robofriends/README.md

-# Robofriends - Front-End React App
+# Robofriends - Frontend React App

 ## Overview of Project
 Create-react-app project that uses React Redux to manage it's states, fetch APIs and allows the user search the fetched results.